Xylocopa aerata: Distribution and habitat

 The natural distribution was southeastern New South Wales from Sydney southwards (where it overlaps with X. bombylans), and into Victoria and southeastern South Australia.
 However, the green carpenter bee went extinct on mainland South Australia in 1906 and in Victoria in 1938.
 Apart from conservation areas around Sydney, and in the Great Dividing Range, it exists only on the western half of Kangaroo Island in SA.

-They can be seen from spring to autumn, commonly feeding at pea flowers of the family Fabaceae, such as Gompholobium species, including Gompholobium latifolium in spring, and Pultenaea elliptica in autumn.
+They can be seen from spring to autumn, commonly feeding at pea flowers of the family Fabaceae, such as Gompholobium species, including Gompholobium latifolium in spring, and Pultenaea tuberculata in autumn.
 Flowers of Leucopogon and Leptospermum are also visited.

 Behaviour

 The golden-green carpenter bee nests by hollowing out stalks of grasstrees (Xanthorrhoea), or soft wood such as Banksia, Casuarina, Melaleuca and Leptospermum.
 The female excavates a tunnel with her jaws and picks up and dumps the wood shavings outside.
 The hollow can reach 30 cm long by 1.1-1.4 cm diameter.
 Larger pieces of wood may allow for multiple tunnels.
 Several female bees may use a nest, one breeding and the others guarding.
 A bee defends the 0.7-1.0 cm wide entrance by blocking it with its abdomen (compare Allodapula).
 Both male and female bees may overwinter within the tunnels.
 The tunnels are partitioned into several cells, where the mother bee lays an egg in each accompanied by provisions of nectar and pollen.